-- v) The employee, on return from parental leave shall be reinstated in all respects by the Employer in the position previously occupied by the employee, or in a comparable position, and with all increments to wages and benefits to which the employee would have been entitled had the leave not been taken. - vi) Where an employee submits a written request at least four (4) weeks prior to the expiry of the parental leave for additional leave, a General Leave to commence immediately upon expiry of the Parental Leave, up to a maximum of six (6) months shall be allowed.
-The premium cost for benefits during this period of General Leave shall be fully paid by the employee. - vii) The combined entitlement to leave under Article 17(h) and (i) is limited to fifty-two (52) weeks.
+- ii) The services of an employee who is absent from work in accordance with this clause shall be considered continuous for the purpose of benefits provided under Article 20 a. and b., provided that the employee continues to pay the employee's share of the premiums. - iii) Where an employee submits a written request at least four (4) weeks prior to the expiry of the parental leave for additional leave, a General Leave to commence immediately upon expiry of the Parental Leave, up to a maximum of six (6) months shall be allowed.
+The premium cost for benefits during this period of General Leave shall be fully paid by the employee.